 - 07865 239058

-- Social and therapeutic gardening benefits people with many different disabilities, including those recovering from stroke and heart disease, blind and partially sighted people, those in the early stages of dementia and people with physical and learning disabilities.
+- Community gardening benefits people with many different disabilities, including those recovering from stroke and heart disease, blind and partially sighted people, those in the early stages of dementia and people with physical and learning disabilities

-Five key benefits of a sustained and active interest in gardening are:
+What are the five key benefits of a sustained and and active interest in gardening ?

 - Improved mental health through a sense of purpose and achievement